These Are The Worst Foods for Your Cholesterol

 Salads are supposedly healthy, but they make the list of foods to avoid with high cholesterol if you drizzle them in a commercial salad dressing.
 Most contain a surprising amount of added sugar, says Spano.
 In fact, when the consumer group Label Insight crunched the numbers, they found that 91 per cent of the more than 4,200 dressings in their database contained added sugars; worse, a single two-tablespoon serving could exceed daily sugar limits.
 Stick with oil and vinegar or a DIY dressing.

-Here are 50 more sneaky reasons you’re gaining weight.
+Here are 50 more sneaky things making you gain weight.